Manual of Procedure

 Requirements.
 Although FGBC national ministries remain distinct, autonomous legal entities, such ministries seeking recognition by the corporation and desiring to serve the Fellowship as a national ministry shall meet the following requirements:

-- The ministry and its governing body shall agree to live harmoniously under the Statement of Faith set forth in Section Two of Article III of this Constitution.
+- The ministry and its governing body shall agree to live harmoniously under the Charis Commitment to Common Identity set forth in Section Two of Article III of this Constitution.

 - The ministry must be sponsored and controlled by members of FGBC churches.
 The ministry shall not be a subsidiary of only one local church; it shall have representation on its governing board from each of the geographical regions of the Fellowship as identified in Article V, Section Two, Point #3 of the Manual of Procedure.